Skip to content

 Use the CyclePrecision timer preset to request cycle-accurate measurements:

-use tacet::{TimingOracle, AttackerModel, TimerSpec};
+use tacet::{TimingOracle, AttackerModel, TimerSpec, helpers::InputPair};

 TimingOracle::for_attacker(AttackerModel::SharedHardware)